bevyengine/bevy/docs/profiling.md

 ## Project Compile Times

-This requires nightly rust (`rustup default nightly`).
-Append ```-Ztimings``` to your app's cargo command (ex: `cargo build -Ztimings`).
+Append ```--timings``` to your app's cargo command (ex: `cargo build --timings`).
 If you want a "full" profile, make sure you run `cargo clean` first.
 Open the produced `cargo-timing.html` file in your browser of choice.
 This will show how much time each crate in your app's dependency tree took to build.

 ![image](https://user-images.githubusercontent.com/2694663/141657811-f4e15e3b-c9fc-491b-9313-236fd8c01288.png)